Baptisms, Weddings and Funerals

 St Clement’s is the Parish Church and serves those who live in our Parish in all stages of life.
 Our Parish Office would be pleased to help with enquiries about weddings, funerals and baptisms at St Clement’s.

 Everyone is welcome to have their children baptised in their parish church.
-During the service your child will be baptized and with the support of the church, you and godparents, your child begins an amazing journey of faith.
+During the service your child will be baptised and with the support of the church, you and godparents, your child begins an amazing journey of faith.

 All you need to know about planning and going to a Church of England baptism (sometimes also called christening) can be found on:churchofenglandchristenings.org.
 It also includes information about another church service to say thank you to God for your baby.

 Whatever led you to this point, baptism marks the beginning of a journey with God which continues for the rest of our lives.
-You can read more here, about being baptized as an adult.
+You can read more here, about being baptised as an adult.

 Today more than a quarter of all marriages in England take place before God in the traditional setting of a Church of England church.
 Find out more here: https://www.yourchurchwedding.org/